iotics-live/iotics-Controller/README.md

 Control and share your Home Assistant OS with iotics intuitive user interface. iotics aims to introduce Home Assistant to home members while maintaining control & user privacy.

-Introduce home assistant to your family with iotics. iotics aims to bring home assistant features The intuitive design is aims to bring
 ## Features

 - Multiple instance support